Jonas Brothers Thank ‘Best’ Fans In Heartfelt Instagram Post After Grammy Nomination

-The Jonas Brothers took to their official Instagram to thank what they called the “best” fans in a touching post where the family band detailed the experiences that have led them to this pivotal point in their career, a second Grammy nomination.
+The Jonas Brothers took to their official Instagram to thank what they called the “best” fans.
+In a touching post, the family band detailed the experiences that have led them to this pivotal point in their career, a second Grammy nomination.

-In the post, Joe, Kevin, and Nick Jonas remarked how they could not believe how a decision to take the time to repair some of the personal issues they experienced as both brothers and musicians could have led them to this juncture.
+In the post, Joe, Kevin, and Nick Jonas remarked how they could not believe how a decision to take some time to repair some personal issues they experienced as both brothers and musicians have led them to this juncture.

-In the message, it was revealed that it was in January of 2018 that the brothers came together and spoke about perhaps writing new music together, their first attempt working together professionally since abruptly splitting up in 2013.
+In the message, it was revealed that it was in January 2018 that the brothers came together to talk about perhaps writing new music together, their first attempt working together professionally since abruptly splitting up in 2013.

 The conversations about the future took “healing and time” said the band in the post.